shuojunli/shuojunli.github.io/index.md

 ---
 <div align="center">

-### We are a chemical biology lab exploring nanozyme catalyzed
+### We are a chemical biology lab exploring nanozyme-catalyzed
 ### molecular labeling and functional regulation in vivo.
 </div>